 In all these settings, employers value economics graduates' understanding of decision-making, their research and analytical skills, and their experience of viewing problems in their national and international context.

 On most degree programmes, you will develop your learning, communication and self-management skills.
-Economics also helps you to develop problem-solving skills, and encourages you to become adept in numeracy, IT and the use of statistical methods.
+Economics also helps you to develop problem-solving skills and encourages you to become adept in numeracy, IT and the use of statistical methods.
 There may also be opportunities to foster team-working skills.
 The awareness of opportunity cost and the ability to interpret statistical evidence are especially important skills developed in the typical Economics programme.

-Nearly two-thirds (63.9%) of economic graduates from 2002 were in employment six months after graduation.
 But what skills will an Economics degree teach you?

 Useful careers resources: